webix-hub/docs/data/tutorials/start_coding.md

 ##Coding Tips

-Components are removed from the application by simply wiping the code in the ditor, but they can be as well detructed programmatically with the removal of all HTML elements and event for the component.
+Components are removed from the application by simply wiping the code in the editor, but they can be as well destructed programmatically with the removal of all HTML elements and event for the component.

 ~~~js
 $$('mydataview1').destructor();